Skip to content

 MINDROOM_SANDBOX_PROXY_TOKEN Auth token for the sandbox proxy (none)

-See Sandbox Proxy for the full list of MINDROOM_SANDBOX_* variables, including Kubernetes backend variables (MINDROOM_SANDBOX_KUBERNETES_*).
+See Sandbox Proxy for the full list of MINDROOM_SANDBOX_* variables and Kubernetes backend variables (MINDROOM_KUBERNETES_WORKER_*).

 SaaS-Only